melsiddieg/BDSHub-Sudan/README.md

 **Welcome to the Biomedical Data Science Hub of Sudan repository!**

 This hub is an open initiative that supports the advancement of biomedical data science research and innovation in Sudan, with a focus on health equity and collaborative research.
-We are committed to [...]
+We are committed to open science principles, providing tools, data, and resources to researchers, health professionals, and innovators.

 ## Table of Contents
 - [Overview](#overview)